 The world's biggest humanitarian crisis right now is in Yemen.

-More than 20 million people need help
+Millions of people need help

 Before the war in Yemen broke out in 2015, the country was already one of the poorest and most vulnerable countries in the world.
 Today, several years of war have led to catastrophic consequences for Yemen's civilians, and the country is now in a protracted humanitarian crisis.

-4.3 million people have been forced to flee their homes, and many Yemenis experience extreme food insecurity due to the country's broken economy, bureaucratic obstacles, and the ongoing civil war.
+Millions of people have been forced to flee their homes, and many Yemenis experience extreme food insecurity due to the country's broken economy, bureaucratic obstacles, and the ongoing civil war.
 In several parts of the country, people live on the verge of famine.

 In addition, millions of people in Yemen lack access to clean drinking water and sanitation.